andreaaizza/sniffer/README.md

 ```

 # Examples
-Connect to a RS-485/422 serial bus (you will possibly need a hardware
-converter) with active traffic.
+Connect to a RS-485 serial half-duples bus (you might possibly need a hardware converter) with active traffic.
 Assuming port is `/dev/ttyUSB0`.

 Scan port for all speed/frame combinations:
 ```